Solar Cells

 Other uses for Solar Cells would quickly develop including Solar powered wristwatches (1968), mathematical calculators (1978), and the first man-carrying solar powered plane, the Solar Riser (1979).
 GM's "Sunraycer" won the first world's Solar powered vehicle race (1987).

 Rooftop mounted Solar cell panels continue to grow as a popular option for providing clean electricity to homes and businesses.
-Solar cells are often used in remote area facilities and homes, recreational vehicles, and on ocean going sailboats to provide battery recharging in places where electricity from power companies is simply not available.
+Solar cells are often used in remote area facilities and off the grid homes, recreational vehicles, and on ocean going sailboats to provide battery recharging in places where electricity from power companies is simply not available.